-This material is for your general information.
-It does not take into account the particular investment objectives, financial situation, or needs of individual clients.
+The information and opinions contained in this material were prepared by Bessemer Trust, and is for informational purposes only.
+It does not take into account the particular investment objectives, financial situation, or needs of any individual client.
 This material is based upon information obtained from various sources that Bessemer Trust believes to be reliable, but Bessemer makes no representation or warranty with respect to the accuracy or completeness of such information.
 Views expressed herein are current only as of the date indicated, and are subject to change without notice.
-Forecasts may not be realized due to a variety of factors, including changes in economic growth, corporate profitability, geopolitical conditions, and inflation.
-Bessemer Trust or its clients may have investments in the securities discussed herein, and this material does not constitute an investment recommendation by Bessemer Trust or an offering of such securities, and our view of these holdings may change at any time based on stock price movements, new research conclusions, or changes in risk preference.
+Bessemer Trust does not provide legal advice.
+Please consult with your legal advisor to determine how this information may apply to your own individual situation.
+Whether any planned tax result is realized by you depends on the specific facts of your own situation at the time your taxes are prepared.

-ATLANTA • BOSTON • CHICAGO • DALLAS • DENVER • GRAND CAYMAN • GREENWICH HOUSTON • LOS ANGELES • MIAMI • NAPLES • NEW YORK • PALM BEACH • SAN FRANCISCO SEATTLE • STUART • WASHINGTON, D.C. • WILMINGTON • WOODBRIDGE
+ATLANTA · BOSTON · CHICAGO · DALLAS · DENVER · GRAND CAYMAN · GREENWICH HOUSTON · LOS ANGELES · MIAMI · NAPLES · NEW YORK · PALM BEACH · SAN FRANCISCO SEATTLE · STUART · WASHINGTON, D.C. · WILMINGTON · WOODBRIDGE